SAKryukov/storage-free-pass/README.md

-# SHA-2 Password Generator
+# Storage-Free Pass

-*Generator of highly secure passwords based on SHA-2 cryptographic hash and master password, which should be memorized; no password storage is involved*
+*Generator of highly secure passwords based on cryptographic hash and master password, which should be memorized; no password storage is involved*

 ## Background